mohammedsalmanali/covid-19-tracker-app/README.md

+⛔ The api used earlier is not available, so the app won't be working for a while till a new api service is integrated⛔

 # CovidTracker

 An application that tracks the status of coronavirus all over the world - using Angular, Material UI, ng2-charts and chart.js and deployed in Firebase app.